GethosTheWalrus/docker-mcp-postgres-demo/README.md

 Read more about integrating this database with a Dockerized MCP server on my website [here](https://miketoscano.com/blog/?post=docker-mcp-toolkit-postgres)

+Learn how to utilize Docker's MCP Catalog to create custom agentic applications with LangChain and LangGraph [here](https://miketoscano.com/blog/?post=docker-mcp-langgraph-agent)

 ```mermaid
 %%{init: {
   "theme": "dark"